kevinszuchet/data-mining/README.md

 ## Roadmap

+- Scrape data source
-- Design db using MySQL
+- Design db using MySQL and store the data
 - Add a CLI for interacting with the scrapper
 - Enrich the data using external APIs
 - Deploy the code to AWS